Effective Model Pruning: Measure The Redundancy of Model Components: Experiments

 \subsection{Featurewise Effective Pruning}

-In this section, we show that EMP can also be applied to features, by yielding a pruned feature with almost the same as the original one.
-We apply EMP to an RGB image by processing each channel (R, G, B) independently.
+In this section, we show that EMP can also be applied to image features.
+We apply EMP to an RGB image by processing each RGB channel independently.
 For a given channel, we defined the score matrix $s\triangleq X_c-\mu_c$, where $X_c$ denotes the pixel values of channel $c\in\{R,G,B\}$, and $\mu_c$ is the corresponding channel mean.
 Two EMP-based pruning strategies were considered: EMP Global Magnitude and EMP Patch Magnitude.
 EMP Global Magnitude uses the score matrix $s$ over the entire channel, and pruning was performed at the global scale, while EMP Patch Magnitude partitions the image into $4\times 4$ non-overlapping patches, and EMP pruning was applied independently within each patch.
 After pruning, we restored the mean by adding $\mu_c$ back to each channel, followed by concatenation of the R, G, and B channels to reconstruct the pruned image.

-To quantify the quality of the pruned image, we measured sparsity, structural similarity index (SSIM), and peak signal-to-noise ratio (PSNR) between the original and pruned images.
-The results are summarized in Fig \ref{fig:pixel pruning}.